Scenarios

 const tencentcloud = require("tencentcloud-sdk-nodejs")

-// Import the client models of the corresponding product module
+// Import client models for the corresponding product module.

 const CvmClient = tencentcloud.cvm.v20170312.Client